 Occupational extension courses are offered as a service to the business and industrial community and are supported in part by tax receipts.
 Therefore, the cost to the students has been traditionally low.
-Presently, the direct cost is \$65-\$175 registration fee.
+Presently, the direct cost is \$70- \$180 for registration fees per course.
 Classes meet at varying times which helps accommodate today's busy schedule.

 Course locations are as varied as course length.
-Generally, courses are held on campus.
+Generally, courses are held on the RCC Campus and/or the ComTech Campus.
 However, many times courses are held at an individual business, industry, or service organizations.
 The deciding factors when determining course location are the needs of the students.